eForms Logo

 New York Lease Agreement Templates (10)

-A New York lease agreement is a binding contract that allows a landlord to rent residential or commercial space to a tenant.
-It outlines the terms and conditions for the rental period such as responsibilities, monthly rent, and the end date.
+A New York lease agreement is a binding contract that allows a landlord to rent residential or commercial space to a tenant in exchange for payment.
+It should outline the terms and conditions during the rental period.
+Once approved, a lease will be drafted with the first month's rent and a security deposit required.

 Standard Residential Lease Agreement – A fixed arrangement that is commonly for a one-year term.